WafaMohessin/wafamohessin/README.md

 Hi! there ..

-- 🔭 I’m currently working on course
+- 🔭 I’m enjoying building applications.
-- 🌱 I’m currently learning how to build web applications
+- 🌱 I’m creating graphics and illustrations.
-- 👯 I’m looking to collaborate on games design, and interactive media
+- 👯 I’m looking to collaborate on games design, and interactive media.
-- 🤔 I’m looking for help with coding
-- 💬 Ask me about graphics design, makeup, interior design, cooking and more...
+- 💬 Ask me about graphics, photoshop, animations, makeup, fashion, interior design, cooking and more...
 - 📫 How to reach me: wafamohessincode@gmail.com
 - 😄 Pronouns: she/Her
 - ⚡ Fun fact: ...
 I am very happy!!